1When and where does tutoring take place?

 9How are students enrolled in GECRC?

 Participation is open to all students who attend school in Districts 41 or 89 and who qualify for the free and reduced lunch program.
 Students are referred by teachers, social workers, school administrators or social service agencies.
-Annually, our program serves over 80 immigrant, refugee, and American-born students from 14 countries and people groups.
+Annually, our program serves almost 200 immigrant, refugee, and American-born students from 14 countries and people groups.